A GODDESS-LIKE COLLECTION FOR THE BRIDE-TO-BE AND HER FRIENDS.

 influences.
 Headlining the show was actress Disha Patani – who with her beautiful smile and lithe form, seemed a natural choice for someone to represent Athena.
 Disha wore a raw silk lehenga in a shade of pink on which various embroidery techniques were used including aari, resham and zardosi work.

 The use of fabrics in oceanic hues and summery pastels was intentional, and Kalki Fashion built that further through the work they put in – appliqué and intricate embroidery on the clothes.
 What you see is a collection of bridal lehengas and gowns whose silhouettes and styles are not unlike those of a Grecian goddess.
 The deep V-necks, and flowy outfits – some with shoulder capes are especially telling of how Kalki Fashion interpreted Athena in modern-day India.
+Modelling for bridal wear has to be one of the best modelling jobs out there.

 Combining two very different and distinguishable cultural influences can be hard, to say the least.